 1 onion, chopped

 1½ litre vegetable stock

 1. Heat the olive oil in a large pan over a medium heat.
 Add the onion and cook for 5 minutes or until soft and translucent.
 Add the garlic, salt, courgette and broccoli and cook for a further 4 minutes, stirring every so often.

 2. Add the vegetable stock, stir and bring to a simmer.
 Reduce to a low heat and simmer, stirring occasionally, for 20 minutes, or until the broccoli and courgette are tender.

 3. Remove from the heat, add the wasabi paste, stir and leave to cool for a few minutes.

-4. Using a blender, process the soup in batches until smooth and creamy.
+4. Use a blender to process the soup until smooth and creamy.
 Return to a clean pan and warm the soup over a low heat until it just starts to bubble at the edges.
 Remove from the heat.
 Ladle into bowls and sprinkle over the chopped chives.

 Tags: land ownership